MileHacker Logo

 Monsoons July to October

 Prepare for heavy rains.
 These cause localized flooding in urban areas, leading to traffic disruptions and less convenient walking.
 Carry waterproof gear plus versatile plans.
-Routes to some rural or more rustic sites may become muddy or temporarily impassable.
+Paths to some areas in the country or more rustic sites may become muddy or temporarily impassable.
 A Waterproof backpack cover is useful.

 Extreme Temperatures April to June

 The summer months bring very high temperatures.
 Prioritize hydration.
 Drink plenty of water and electrolyte-rich fluids.
 Wear light, loose-fitting, light-colored clothing.
-Limit sun exposure during peak afternoon hours (11 AM to 4 PM).
+Limit sun exposure during peak afternoon hours (11 IN the morning to 4 PM).
 Use sunscreen, a Wide-brimmed hat, and Sunglasses.

 Travel Season Overview